electric-sql/electric/website/docs/integrations/cloudflare.md

 You can implement a similar pattern to the [sync example above](#syncing-data-into-the-worker) to sync data into a Durable Object.

 The key difference is that with a [Durable Object](https://developers.cloudflare.com/durable-objects/), the data can be persisted across requests.
-This allows you to sync a shape log into the Durable Object, materialise the shape into persistent storage and then re-sync the latest changes whenver the Durable Object is accessed.
+This allows you to sync a shape log into the Durable Object, materialise the shape into persistent storage and then re-sync the latest changes whenever the Durable Object is accessed.

 You can see a demo of this pattern, using SQLite to persist the Shape data, at [KyleAMathews/electric-demo-cloudflare-sqlite](https://github.com/KyleAMathews/electric-demo-cloudflare-sqlite):